jexia/docs/docs/fileset/README.md

 When you submit a file request you will receive back the request ID along with status.
 Most of the other metadata will be either empty or null.

-This is because when you submit a request to us we process the file and based on the size of the file it might take some time to process it.
+This is because when you submit a request to us, we process the file and based on the size of the file it might take some time to process it.
 The response will be immediately returned when as soon as processing will be finished.
 The status at this time will be in progress.

 When the process is finished and the file is uploaded we will send you an event via real-time to notify you of the status change.
 The final status can be a success or error depending on if the file was uploaded successfully.

 ::: tip
-If you do not have real-time available for your project you can do a request to Fileset to check metadata.
+If you do not have real-time available for your project you can do a request to fileset to check metadata.
 :::

 ## Fetch file (metadata)
-It's possible to query Fileset in the same way as Datasets, except insert query - you need to use upload() instead.
+It's possible to query fileset in the same way as Datasets, except insert query - you need to use upload() instead.
-All Fileset records will have fields such as name, size, URL, etc. These fields, as well as any custom fields, can be used for select queries (but you cannot update them).
+All fileset records will have fields such as name, size, URL, etc. These fields, as well as any custom fields, can be used for select queries (but you can't update them).

 <CodeSwitcher :languages="{js:'JavaScript',bash:'cURL'}">
 <template v-slot:js>